DimitriPalmer22/Studio-Docs/Projects/Summer Project/C++ Conversion.md

-I've been working on a separate branch to convert the project to C++, and now I
+I've been working on a separate branch to convert the project to C++, and now I'm ready to merge it into main.
+The thing is, not everyone's computer is set up to work with a C++ project.